 - We are usually required to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant does not want information identifying him or her to be disclosed, we aim to respect that.
 However, it may not always be possible to handle a complaint on an anonymous basis.

 - We will keep personal information contained in complaint files in line with our retention policy.
-This means that information relating to a complaint will be retained for up to six years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

 - Similarly, where enquiries are submitted to us, we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.